 This subject provides 48 hours of advanced training in the assessment, diagnosis, classification and treatment of common mental disorders and basic psychopathology in adults.
-The disorders covered include the anxiety disorders, depressive disorders, sexual disorders, and personality disorders.
-In this subject students receive 10 hours of formal academic training in the mechanisms and aetiology of these disorders, including a critical examination of the major diagnostic systems and diagnostic criteria, 10 hours of formal academic training in the clinical, behavioural, and psychometric assessment of these problems, 24 hours of formal academic training in empirically validated psychological interventions (including rehabilitation and primary prevention strategies), and 4 hours formal academic training in psychopharmacology as it applies to these disorders.
-At the end of this subject students should have developed the competence to reliably diagnose the disorders covered, and to plan and evaluate appropriate treatments.
+The disorders covered include anxiety disorders, depressive disorders, sexual disorders, and personality disorders.
+In this subject students achieve 10 hours of formal academic training in the mechanisms and aetiology of these disorders.
+This includes a critical examination of the major diagnostic systems and diagnostic criteria, 10 hours of formal academic training in the clinical, behavioural, and psychometric assessment of these problems, 24 hours of formal academic training in empirically validated psychological interventions (including rehabilitation and primary prevention strategies), and 4 hours formal academic training in psychopharmacology.
+At the end of this subject, students will have learnt the competence to reliably diagnose the disorders covered, and to plan and evaluate appropriate treatments.

 The Master of Psychology (Clinical) and Master of Professional Psychology programs are accredited pathways towards registration as a Psychologist.
 Entry into these programs is based on a calculated GPA derived from a completed four year sequence of study in Psychology as accredited by APAC as well as invitation into the degree.
 As such, this subject can only be taken by those students successfully admitted to the degree.

 This subject is not available as a general elective.
 To be eligible for enrolment, the subject must be specified in the students’ program structure.